kermitt2/grobid/Readme.md

 ## Demo

+### Demo server

+For testing purposes, two public GROBID demo servers are available thanks to HuggingFace, hosted as [spaces](https://huggingface.co/kermitt2).

+A GROBID demo server with a combination of Deep Learning models and CRF models is available at the following address: [https://cloud.science-miner.com/grobid](https://cloud.science-miner.com/grobid) or at [https://huggingface.co/spaces/kermitt2/grobid](https://huggingface.co/spaces/kermitt2/grobid).
+This demo runs however on CPU only.
+If you have GPU for your own server deployment, it will be significantly faster.

+A faster demo with CRF only is available at [https://cloud.science-miner.com/grobid-crf](https://cloud.science-miner.com/grobid-crf) or [https://huggingface.co/spaces/kermitt2/grobid-crf](https://huggingface.co/spaces/kermitt2/grobid-crf).
+However, accuracy is lower.

+The Web services are documented [here](https://grobid.readthedocs.io/en/latest/Grobid-service/).

+_Warning_: Some quota and query limitation apply to the demo server!
+Please be courteous and do not overload the demo server.
+For any serious works, you will need to deploy and use your own Grobid server, see the [GROBID and Docker containers documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/) for doing that easily and activate some Deep Learning models.

 ### Try in Play With Docker

 <a href="https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/kermitt2/grobid/master/compose.yml">
   <img src="https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png" alt="Try in PWD"/>
 </a>

 Wait for 30 seconds for Grobid container to be created before opening a browser tab on port 8080.
 This demo container runs only with CRF models.
 Note that there is an additional 60s needed when processing a PDF for the first time for the loading of the models on the "cold" container.

-### Demo server

-For testing purposes, a public GROBID demo server is also available at the following address: [https://cloud.science-miner.com/grobid](https://cloud.science-miner.com/grobid)

-This demo runs only with CRF models.
-The Web services are documented [here](https://grobid.readthedocs.io/en/latest/Grobid-service/).

-_Warning_: Some quota and query limitation apply to the demo server!
-Please be courteous and do not overload the demo server.
-For any serious works, you will need to deploy and use your own Grobid server, see the [GROBID and Docker containers documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/) for doing that easily and activate some Deep Learning models.
+Then this Grobid container is available just for you during 4 hours.

 ## Clients